 German Major (B.A.)

-- Those who intend to enter fields in which a background in foreign languages and literatures is desirable, such as international business and law, trade, journalism, science, library science, government service, and international service organizations.
+- Those who intend to enter fields in which a background in foreign languages and cultures is desirable, such as business, engineering, the sciences, law, international affairs, government service and international service.

 - Those who plan to teach German in secondary schools.
 Since most secondary schools require their teachers to teach more than one subject, students planning to enter teaching at this level should plan their programs carefully.
-They should combine a major in one language and its literature with a minor or at least a meaningful sequence of courses in another subject.
+They should combine a major in one culture and language with a minor or at least a meaningful sequence of courses in another subject.
 Dual majors also are possible.
 For certification requirements, see the section coordinator.

 All German majors are strongly encouraged to double major or include a relevant minor in their studies.